 But one was saved.
 By her father, she was called Fawn.

-Up and up the steep slope she flew.
+Up and up the steep slope, she flew.
 The water rose higher behind her.
 All the world was covered.
-On the top of the highest hill, she stood bright and smooth-skinned in the sunlight.
-She was alone, the only one of her tribe not touched by man or by the evil that Hand had brought to her people.
+She stood bright and smooth-skinned in the sunlight on the top of the highest hill.
+She was alone, the only one of her tribe not touched by man or the evil Hand had brought to her people.

 She began her song, and the Great Spirit behind the Sun listened:

-Her song and her great grief made Fawn drop to the ground and she slept.
-The eye of Wakantanka saw her, and he sent a white cloud to cover her.
+Her song and her great grief made Fawn drop to the ground, and she slept.
+Wakantanka’s eye saw her, and he sent a white cloud to cover her.
 She slept many days, and the cloud covered her.

-She could not feel it, but from the cloud new life stirred in her.
+She could not feel it, but new life stirred in her from the cloud.
 She felt no pain either, but a motion awakened her.
 It was a child hungry for her milk.

 Below her, the Hollow was clean and bright again.
 Only the memory lingers–Sica Hollow.
-Someday even this bad name will be changed and be forgotten.
+Someday, even this bad name will be changed and forgotten.
 Gentle smokes will rise again.
 It will be called by its old name — Mokoce Waste.
 (Good Land)

 Source: Written by Wambdi Wicasta, Eagle Man, from the American Indian Culture Research Center.